KxSystems/docs/docs/kb/server-calling-client.md

+---
+keywords: client, kdb+, q, server
+---

+# Server calling client

-This demonstrates how to _simulate_ a C client handling a _get_ call from a q server.
-The [Java interface](/interfaces/java-client-for-q) allows the programmer to emulate a q server.
-The C interface does not provide a means to respond to a sync call from the server but async responses ([message type 0](/basics/ipc)) can be sent using `k(-c,...)`.
+This demonstrates how to _simulate_ a C client handling a _get_ call from a kdb+ server.
+The [Java interface](../interfaces/java-client-for-q.md) allows the programmer to emulate a kdb+ server.
+The C interface does not provide a means to respond to a sync call from the server but async responses ([message type 0](../basics/ipc.md)) can be sent using `k(-c,...)`.

-A _get_ call may be desirable when client functions need to be called by the server – as though the client were an [extension](/interfaces/using-c-functions/#portable-example).
-This q code shows how a listening q server can call a q client (with handle `h`) using async messaging only:
+A _get_ call may be desirable when client functions need to be called by the server – as though the client were an [extension](../interfaces/using-c-functions.md#portable-example).
+This q code shows how a listening kdb+ server can call a kdb+ client (with handle `h`) using async messaging only:

 ```q
 q)f:{neg[h]({neg[.z.w]value x};x);h[]}
 q)f"1+1"
 2
 ```

 Generally, async _set_ messages to the client are preferable because the server has many clients and does not want to be blocked by a slow response from any one client.
 One application of simulated get from the server is where an extension might have been the solution to a problem, but an out-of-process solution was preferred because:

 -   only 32-bit or 64-bit libraries were available
--   unreliable external code may stomp on q
+-   unreliable external code may stomp on kdb+
 -   licencing issues
--   system calls in external code conflict with q
+-   system calls in external code conflict with kdb+

 ## Essential example

-These programs work when the q server has only has one client, `sc` in the example below.
+These programs work when the kdb+ server has only has one client, `sc` in the example below.

 `sc.c` defines two functions, `home` and `palindrome` that may be called by the server.

 When the server is run as `q sc.q -p 5001` and then `sc` is run, `sc` will connect to `` `::5001 ``.

-In q, [`.z.po`](/basics/dotz/#zpo-open) is called when `sc` connects. `.z.po` then saves the socket `h` and calls ``GET` `` to find the list of functions the client provides.
+In q, [`.z.po`](../ref/dotz.md#zpo-open) is called when `sc` connects. `.z.po` then saves the socket `h` and calls ``GET` `` to find the list of functions the client provides.

 `fs` is called to eval a new function definition for `home` and `palindrome`.
 Then in q:

 ```bash
 $ q sc.q -p 5001
 ```

 ```q
 q)home`
 "/home/jack"
 q)palindrome home`
 "/home/jackkcaj/emoh/"
 ```

-Here is what sc.q defined when it received the list of functions from the client:
+Here is what `sc.q` defined when it received the list of functions from the client:

 ```q
 q)home
 {GET[(`home;0;x)]}